tmolteno/specfit/README.md

 ## Changelog

+- 0.5.0b2 Move to hatchling as the build system, add pyproject.toml.
 - 0.5.0b1 Add spline fits, and piecewise linear fits.
 (WORK IN PROGRESS).
 Add a new function for processing marginal likelihood.
 - 0.4.0b1 Update the marginal_likelihood method to correctly no longer use inferenceData objects to avoid a bug in pymc.
           Return the relative marginal likelihood (rather than the log marginal likelihood)